mwang87/DeepSAT/Documentation/docs/Usage.md

 **Results Incorrect**

-The SMART 3.0 is much improved than previous version of SMART and other available tools, but will become more and more accurate the more spectra you contribute (see Contribute to SMART).
+The DeepSAT is much improved than previous version of SMART and other available tools, but will become more and more accurate the more spectra you contribute (see Contribute to DeepSAT).

 ## Contact